Constipation

 • New or worsening asthma symptoms

-Spitting up is common for young infants.
-As long as the child is growing well and not developing other issues, this condition usually requires no treatment and typically resolves with time.
+Infants and Acid Reflux: Spitting up is common in young infants.
+As long as the child is growing well and not showing other concerning symptoms, this typically does not require treatment and resolves with time.

 When to Seek Treatment for GERD in Children: Treatment may be necessary for GERD in children if your child has: